-Compared to the rest of the Seattle Metropolitan Area market, the SeaTac submarket has smaller rates, so you should have no trouble finding a great deal in this depreciated region.
+Compared to the rest of the Seattle Metropolitan Area market, the SeaTac submarket has lower rates, so you should have no trouble finding a great deal in this depreciated submarket.

-In the last 90 days, 5 listings have been posted online, which means new availabilities are probably leasing quickly.
+In the last 90 days, 5 listings have come on the market, which means new listings are probably leasing quickly.
 You'll want to be prepared to tour spaces as quick as possible.
-About 80% of the listings in the SeaTac are subleases, so you might be able to snag a great spot on a short term.
-There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.
+About 40% of the listings in the SeaTac are subleases, so you might be able to find a shorter term or below market rent.
+There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.

-Even though the median size is 3,420 sqft, there are still 0 new listings below 2,000 sqft.
-Most buildings in this market are around 3 floors.
-Most buildings in this market were built in 1979 and are Class B.
+Even though the median size is 3,420 sqft, there are still 0 listings below 2,000 sqft.
+Most buildings in this market are around 3 stories.
+Most buildings in this region were built in 1979 and are Class B.